-{q28} The court must consider all relevant evidence before determining the child cannot be placed with either parent within a reasonable time or should not be placed with the parents.
+{¶19} The court must consider all relevant evidence before determining the child cannot be placed with either parent within a reasonable time or should not be placed with the parents.
 R.C.
 2151 .414(E).
 The statute also indicates that if the court makes a finding under R.C.
 2151.414(E)(1)-(15), the court shall determine the children cannot or should not be placed with the parent.
-A trial court may base its decision that a child cannot be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time or should not be placed with a parent within a reasonable time.
-See In re William S., 75 Ohio St.3d 95, 1996-Ohio-182, 661 N.E. .2d 738; In re Hurlow, 4th Dist.
+A trial court may base its decision that a child cannot be placed with a parent within a reasonable time or should not be placed with a parent upon the existence of any one of the R.C.
+2151.414(E) factors.
+The existence of one factor alone will support a finding that the child cannot be placed with the parent within a reasonable time.
+See In re William S., 75 Ohio St.3d 95, 1996-Ohio-182, 661 N.E.2d 738; In re Hurlow, 4th Dist.
 Gallia No. 98 CA 6, 1997 WL 701328 (Sept.
 21, 1998); In re Butcher, 4th Dist.
 Athens No. 1470, 1991 WL 62145(Apr.
 10, 1991).

-$\{\P 29\}$ R.C.
+- {¶20} R.C.
 2151.414(E) sets forth factors a trial court is to consider in determining whether a child cannot be placed with either parent within a reasonable period of time or should not be placed with the parents.
-Specifically, Section (E) provides, in pertinent part, as follows:

-(E) In determining at a hearing held pursuant to division (A) of this section or for the purposes of division (A)(4) of section 2151.353 of the Revised Code whether a child cannot be placed with either parent within a reasonable period of time or should not be placed with the parents, the court shall consider all relevant evidence.
-If the court determines, by clear and convincing evidence, at a hearing held pursuant to division (A) of this section or for the purposes of division (A)(4) of section 2151.353 of the Revised Code that one or more of the following exist as to each of the child's parents, the court shall enter a finding that the child cannot be placed with either parent within a reasonable time or should not be placed with either parent:

-(1) Following the placement of the child outside the child's home and notwithstanding reasonable case planning and diligent efforts by the agency to assist the parents to remedy the problems that initially caused the child to be placed outside the home, the parent has failed continuously and repeatedly to substantially remedy the conditions causing the child to be placed outside the child's home.
+Specifically, Section (E) provides, in pertinent part, as follows: - (E) In determining at a hearing held pursuant to division (A) of this section or for the purposes of division (A)(4) of section 2151.353 of the Revised Code whether a child cannot be placed with either parent within a reasonable period of time or should not be placed with the parents, the court shall consider all relevant evidence.
+If the court determines, by clear and convincing evidence, at a hearing held pursuant to division (A) of this section or for the purposes of division (A)(4) of section 2151.353 of the Revised Code that one or more of the following exist as to each of the child's parents, the court shall enter a finding that the child cannot be placed with either parent within a reasonable time or should not be placed with either parent: - (1) Following the placement of the child outside the child's home and notwithstanding reasonable case planning and diligent efforts by the agency to assist the parents to remedy the problems that initially caused the child to be placed outside the home, the parent has failed continuously and repeatedly to substantially remedy the conditions causing the child to be placed outside the child's home.
 In determining whether the parents have substantially remedied those conditions, the court shall consider parental utilization of medical, psychiatric, psychological, and other social and rehabilitative services and material resources that were made available to the parents for changing parental conduct to allow them to resume and maintain parental duties.